rajsaurav/US-Accidents-Dataset-Statistical-Analysis/README.md

 ## Content

 This dataset has been collected in real-time, using multiple Traffic APIs.
-Currently, it contains accident data that are collected from February 2016 to March 2023 for the Contiguous United States.
+Currently, it contains accident data that are collected from February 2016 to March 2023 for the United States.
 Check [here](https://smoosavi.org/datasets/us_accidents) to learn more about this dataset.

 ## Applications of Dataset